PaulD103/PaulD103/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=pauld103" alt="PaulD103" /></a> </p>

-- 🔭 I’m currently working on [Side Projects in Javascript](https://github.com/PaulD103/javascriptcodingProjects), I share on my own coded [React WebApp](https://javascriptcoding.org)
+- 🔭 I’m currently working on [Side Projects in Javascript](https://github.com/PaulD103/javascriptcodingProjects), I share on my own coded [React WebApp](https://javascriptcoding.org) (currently not working, because of API issues)

 - 🌱 I’m currently coding an app in **Flutter**.
-In a few weeks V1.0 will be launched!
+In a few weeks V2.0 will be launched!

 - 👯 I’m looking to collaborate on **JavaScript projects**

-- 🤝 I’m looking for help with **Artificial Intelligence in Python**

-- 👨‍💻 All of my projects are available at [javascriptcoding.org](https://javascriptcoding.org)
+- 👨‍💻 All of my projects are available at [javascriptcoding.org](https://javascriptcoding.org) (currently not working, because of API issues)

 - 💬 Ask me about **Python, Flask, JavaScript, React.js, CSS and SQL**

-- 📫 How to reach me **contact@javascriptcoding.org**
+- 📫 How to reach me **pauldunz@icloud.com**

-- ⚡ Fun fact **I love films about artificial intelligences**

 <h3 align="left">Connect with me:</h3>
 <p align="left">